-This blog post talks more about negativity-positivity spectrum, and where some emotions such as despair, anger, hope, and appreciation may be located on this scale.
+Where are emotions such as despair, anger, hope, and appreciation located on the Negativity-Positivity scale?

 In this blog post I will talk about emotions and how they are supposed to fit into my new Positivity-Negativity spectrum.
 This is a continuation of yesterday’s post, where I posed the question “How positive am I?” (…and: “How positive are other people?”)

 Today’s post will then, hopefully, give us a more clear picture of each of the six “stations” on the Positivity-Negativity spectrum, so that we can easier identify who is approximately where on that scale.

 Some aspects of personality typing is equally difficult when one is doing it to measure one’s own personality, compared to when one is trying to do it in regard to other people.

 But other aspects may be different.
 So one of the more tricky ones when one is trying to understand the personality type of others is the potential of “lying”, i.e. not telling the truth.

 This is maybe less of a problem when one is observing one’s own state of affairs, because normally, if one is an honest person, one can rather easily detect one’s own insincerity.

 But it is harder to do the same for others.
 Many people do not tell the truth.
 And even if they do tell some truth, they may not tell you everything.